cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 - simple_eiie_cnn.py implements the basic EIIE CNN without adding any weights or biases (figure 2, page 11) or the reinforcement environment.
 - eiie_cnn_with_weights.py implements a custom training loop to make proper use of the portfolio vector memory
 **Note**: it does not make use of the RL reward function yet and trading fees are ignored!
+- deep_rl_eiie_cnn_with_weights.py uses the reward function as the custom loss function.
+This effectively enables the RL environment, since that function is maximized instead of minimized in a traditional setting.
+However, it does not include trading fees currently nor does it choose the minibatches based on a geometric distribution.
+Moreover, the cash bias that is concatenated in the neural network is not present as it still uses **USDCUSDT** as an asset to simulate cash.
 - TODO